 If you regularly experience foot, leg, or back pain, consider 3D scanned custom orthotics.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, use 3D scanned custom orthotics to relieve foot pain caused by underlying medical conditions like diabetes, plantar fasciitis, and arthritis.
-To make an appointment in Gainesville or Lake City, Florida, call the nearest office or click the online booking feature today.
+To make an appointment in Gainesville or Lake City, Florida, call the nearest office today.

 What are 3D scanned custom orthotics?